DESTROYER

 Aliases: None

-Powers/Abilities: Stanton used a handgun, as well as conventional tools to sabotage amusement park rides.
-He had the means to rig a trap using flame retardant foam.
+Powers/Abilities: Wearing coveralls and some form of a gas mask, Stanton was armed with a conventional handgun.
+He used unspecified tools to sabotage amusement park rides, and had the means to rig a trap using flame-retardant foam.

 Weight: 130 lbs.